tqdung/seminar/gitbasic.md

-- Create a new git:
+-Create a new git:
-`git init`: create a .git file (invisible) to initialize git in current file (directory) `git status`: view status of folder (new file, del file, edit file….)
+`git init` create a .git file(invisible) to initialize git in current file(directory) `git status` view status of folder (new file, del file, edit file....)
-`git add ./filename`: snapshot a change
-(before commit, should probably tell Git who we are):
+(before commit, should probably tell git who we are):
-`git config --global user.name YourName`
+`git config --global user.name <yourname>`
-`git config --global user.email your@email`
+`git config --global user.email <your@email>`

 - Commit
-`git commit`: commit a change/snapshot to history
+`git commit` commit a change/snapshot to history
-`git commit -m “ur text to comment ur commit”`
+`git commit -m "ur text to comment ur commit"`

+- Log
-`git log`: check/view the history of commit, it details `git log --oneline`: just view a comment (not details) `git log --oneline filename`: see any commit had change this filename
+`git log` check/view the history of commit, it details `git log --oneline` just view a comment (not details) `git log --oneline filename` see any commit had change  this filename

+- How to use git
-(git init) -> git status -> git add .(if had change) -> git status -> git commit -m “” -> git config -> git log Undoing changes git:
+(git init) -> git status -> git add .(if had change) -> git status(done) -> git commit -m "" -> git config(if login yet) -> git log

+-Undoing changes git
-`git checkout <checksumcode>`: undo git to a times of branch with checksum code (7 char) -> get checksum code by: git log --oneline
+`git checkout <checksumcode>` undo git to a times of branch with checksumcode (7 char) -> get checksumcode by : `git log --oneline`

+- Tag
-`git tag -a version -m “something u want to write”`: tags the most recent commit with a version number. use git checkout version(v1.0) to check to this tag
+`git tag -a version -m "something u want to write"` tags the most recent commit with a version number. use `git checkout version` to check to this tag

-- use git checkout master to switch to branch ‘master’ `git revert checksumcode`: revert branch to checksumcode `git reset --hard`: reset any change before commit `git clean -f`: remove all untracked file
+`git revert checksumcode` revert branch to checksumcode `git reset --hard` reset any change before commit
+`git clean -f` remove all untracked file
-`git branch`: list all branch
+`git branch` list all branch
-`git branch branchname`: create a new branch with name branchname as current `git checkout branchname`: make HEAD to this branchname `git merge branchname`: merge branchname to checkedout branch `git brand -d branchname`: delete a branch
+`git branch branchname` create a new branch with name branchname as current `git checkout branchname` take HEAD to this branchname `git merge branchname` merge branchname to checkout branch `git branch -d branchname` delete a branch
-`git rm filename`: remove a file from working directory `git brand -D brandname`: Force the removal of an unmerged branch `git clonet /directory/dir`: clone a repository
+`git rm filename` remove a file from working directory `git branch -D branchname` force the removal of an unmerged branch `git clone /directory/dir` clone a repository
-`git push origin master`: push commit to branch master `git pull`: update new source
+`git push origin master` push commit to branch master `git pull` update new source